mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/fips/index.md

 ### Supported operating systems

-Supported Operating Systems for FIPS mode are Red Hat Enterprise Linux and Centos.
+Supported Operating Systems for FIPS mode are Red Hat Enterprise Linux and CentOS.
 See the [Supported Operating Systems](../supported-operating-systems) for details on the tested and supported versions.

 ## Deploying a Cluster in FIPS mode

-In order to create a cluster in FIPS mode, we must inform the bootstrap controllers of the appropriate image repository and version tags of the official D2IQ FIPS builds of kubernetes.
+In order to create a cluster in FIPS mode, we must inform the bootstrap controllers of the appropriate image repository and version tags of the official D2iQ FIPS builds of kubernetes.

 ### Supported FIPS builds